The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Extant models of discovery

-At the same time, Hudson’s model asks for too much: why insist that a discoverer D possess \textit{both} a sufficiently accurate base description and material demonstration?
-Sometimes, as in the case of gravitational waves or Bose-Einstein condensation, discoveries can be—prima facie—purely theoretical, with their material demonstrations (i.e. empirical confirmations) significantly delayed.
-Vice versa, as in the case of ultra-high energy rays in the cosmic radiation or dark energy, sometimes empirical discoveries precede an adequate “base description”.\footnote{Bartels (2021, Ch.3.7) discusses the illuminating example of a phenomenological discovery, still awaiting its accurate “base description”: Alzheimer’s disease.} It strikes us as plausible to treat both kinds as \textit{distinct} discoveries in their own right (as \textbf{§3.2} will elaborate).
+At the same time, Hudson’s model asks for too much: why insist that a discoverer D possess \emph{both} a sufficiently accurate base description and material demonstration?
+Sometimes, as in the case of gravitational waves, discoveries can be—prima facie—purely theoretical, with their material demonstrations (i.e. empirical confirmations) significantly delayed.
+Vice versa, as in the case of ultra-high energy rays in the cosmic radiation, sometimes empirical discoveries precede an adequate “base description”.\footnote{Bartels (2021, Ch.3.7) discusses the illuminating example of a phenomenological discovery, still awaiting its accurate “base description”: Alzheimer’s disease.} It strikes us as plausible to treat both kinds as \emph{distinct} discoveries in their own right (as \textbf{§3.2} will elaborate).

-A second defect of Hudson’s model concerns its scope: given both Hudson’s elaborations, as well as his examples, it’s manifestly limited to the discovery of objects.
-This contravenes bona fide examples of discoveries concerning other types of entities: superconductivity (a \emph{property} of certain materials), isospin (a quantum number related to a \emph{symmetry} of nucleons), the photoelectric effect or seafloor spreading (a quantum mechanical and geological \emph{process}, respectively).
-One may also be wary of the restriction to \emph{material} objects (cf.\ also McArthur, 2011, pp.368): that implausibly precludes otherwise bona fide discoveries from the mathematical and theoretical sciences, e.g.\ the discovery of the Casimir effect of quantum field theory (op.cit., sect.4), the Bell inequalities in the foundations of quantum mechanics, or Turing’s proof of the \emph{Entscheidungsproblem}.
+We are also unhappy with Hudson's limitation of his model to the discovery of objects.
+This contravenes bona fide examples of discoveries concerning other types of entities: superconductivity (a \emph{property} of certain materials), isospin (a quantum number related to a \emph{symmetry} of nucleons), or seafloor spreading (a geological \emph{process}, respectively).
+One may also be wary of the restriction to \emph{material} objects (cf.\ also McArthur, 2011, pp.368): that implausibly precludes otherwise bona fide discoveries from the mathematical and theoretical sciences, e.g.\ the discovery of the Casimir effect of quantum field theory (op.cit., sect.4).